CRC Open WebUI User Guide

 Users can have certain features enabled for them individually, or preferrably as groups, on the platform, if they request.

-The CRC OWUI-based GenAI platform comprises a comprehensive guide on using your Open WebUI API key to access models on the CRC hosted Open WebUI GenAI platform, from the commmand prompt.
+The following Sections comprise a comprehensive guide on using your Open WebUI API key to access models on the CRC hosted Open WebUI GenAI platform, from the command prompt or a suitable integrated development environment (IDE).
+The examples are written in two programming languages: shell (Sections 2 to 5) and python (Sections 6 through 9).

-The CLI guide is intended for users that need more control in using the models.
+The CLI guide is intended for users that need more control in using the models, for. e.g., accessing other keys in a chat response, other than the content.

 2. Accessing Open WebUI with an API